 - EXPLICIT CONSENT.
 We do not collect PI on EU residents protected by the GDPR without explicit consent at the time of transaction.
 If you do not provide consent during any transaction, and such PI is necessary to complete sales or service, the transaction will be cancelled.
 If the information is not required for this business purpose, or as required under law, completion of your transaction shall not be affected by your refusal to provide explicit consent.
 Additional processing for archiving in the public interest, statistical purposes, or scientific and historical research are exempt from this provision.

 - RIGHT TO OPT OUT.
 If you are in the European Union, you have certain rights over how we use your data.
-If you previously gave us consent to process your data for marketing purposes, and would now like that usage restricted, you may OPT OUT [LINK] here.
-If you previously gave us consent to sell or process your data to third parties, and would now like that usage restricted, you may OPT OUT [LINK] here, or contact the data protection officer at email@example.com.
+If you previously gave us consent to process your data for marketing purposes, and would now like that usage restricted.
+If you previously gave us consent to sell or process your data to third parties, and would now like that usage restricted, or contact the data protection officer at email@example.com.

 “Personal Information or Data (PI)” means information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 PI includes, but is not limited to, the following if it identifies, relates to, describes, is capable of being associated with, or could be reasonably linked, directly or indirectly, with a particular consumer or household: